Life at Deloitte

 Travel junkie and culinary enthusiast who enjoys advising clients on business issues

 “I always wanted to go back and get an MBA.
 So while I have been working full time, and just this past May, I graduated with my MBA at Rice.
 It was a 2-year program.
 The last semester was overlapped with full-time work, full-time school, and a new baby, so it was particularly challenging.
 I made it out alive, but I got a few grey hairs in the process.
 It was worth it though, because it was something I always wanted to do for personal fulfillment.
-And it gives me a lot of credibility with clients.”” — Chris Keller, Houston, TX Senior Consultant, SAP Finance Transformation Deloitte Consulting LLP
+And it gives me a lot of credibility with clients.” — Chris Keller, Houston, TX, Senior Consultant, Deloitte Consulting LLP

 - Texan at heart